Series Editors: Emanuel Pierre Guittet and Julien Pomerade

-Series Editors Alison Wilde and Murray Simpson
+Series Editor: Alison Wilde

 Globally today, television, film and the internet comprise the principal sources of cultural consumption and engagement.
 Despite this, these areas have not featured strongly in the cultural study of disability.
 This book series will provide the first specific outlet for international scholars of disability to present their work on these topics.